 Have you been told that you are at high risk of developing breast cancer?

-If you are at high risk of breast cancer (e.g. if you have a strong family history or have tested positive for one of the BRACA genes), then our aim is to provide you with both peace of mind and an excellent aesthetic result.
+If you are a high risk for developing breast cancer, e.g. if you have a strong family history or have tested positive for one of the BRACA genes, then our aim is to provide you with both peace of mind and an excellent aesthetic result.

 Can the nipple be reconstructed?

 Yes, excellent techniques are now available for nipple reconstruction, which can be performed once the reconstructed breast has healed.
 A nipple reconstruction involves a small incision being made at the site of the nipple, with the skin then being raised into a nipple shape to create the appearance of a natural nipple.
 The areola is then recreated by tattooing.
 The final result mimics the appearance of a natural nipple and areola.

 How is this similar to a breast reduction?

 In a breast reduction, we retain the central glandular part of the breast (including the nipple) and remove all the excess fatty tissue.
 In a total glandular mastectomy with fat preservation, we remove the entire central glandular part of the breast and use the surrounding fat to reconstruct the breast.
 The operation becomes much like a breast reduction except that the entire breast gland has been removed.
 In most cases, the appearance of the breast is actually improved following this procedure.

 Can it be done as a Day Case?

 For women with smaller breasts requiring risk-reducing mastectomy, we are able to use our highly successful fat grafting procedure (with or without an implant) in order to produce a natural looking breast.

 What if I have already had a mastectomy?